 We measure savings for a region so we can better monitor how much patrons actually save in the geographic area where they shop.
 We also periodically check local prices near the installation at major retailers to ensure our pricing compares favorably and our patrons are saving money when they shop their commissary.

-The FY 2020 overall baselines per each commissary savings region are as follows:
+The FY 2021 overall baseline savings for each region are as follows:

 *Calculations include applicable taxes in commercial grocery store prices and surcharge in commissary prices.